 (f) Continue to translate relevant documentation and communication materials into Russian and, upon request, provide support for their translation into other national languages;

-(g) Strengthen the Convention’s technical assistance to non-Parties with the aim of providing targeted, long-term support that responds to country-specific challenges and contexts.
+(g) Strengthen the Convention’s technical assistance to non-Parties to the Protocol with the aim of providing targeted, long-term support that responds to country-specific challenges and contexts.
 Technical assistance could include additional action such as support for monitoring networks (including low-cost sensors and passive samplers), further support for emissions inventories and emissions projections, and/or support to develop country-specific implementation action plans.

-Increase awareness-raising activities
+Approach 4(b) Awareness-raising

-22. Actions to further raise awareness could include, subject to availability of resources, the following:
+20. Actions to further raise awareness could include, subject to availability of resources, the following:

 (a) Review of the effectiveness of the Convention’s communication and public outreach plans, including the Convention and task force websites, and development/implementation of a plan to make enhancements to improve effectiveness (possible role for secretariat);